Sable/lcpc16-analysis/README.md

         git clone git@github.com:Sable/lcpc16-analysis.git

-3. Run all the experiments that were done for Matlab for the LCPC paper:
+3. Run all the experiments that were done for the LCPC paper:

-        wu run paper-matlab-vm
+        wu run paper-experiment

 4. Report all results:

         wu report

-Analysis of the performance on the different versions of Matlab
+Analysis of the performance on the different versions of MATLAB
 ===============================

 Code versions:

     - matlab         : original MATLAB code
+    - matlab-mixed   : mixed MATLAB code from original and vectorized MATLAB code
     - matlab-plus    : vectorized MATLAB code with checks
     - matlab-plus-no : vectorized MATLAB code with no checks

 Compilers:

+    - GNU Octave 4.0
     - MATLAB R2013a
     - MATLAB R2015b

 Benchmarks:

-    10 benchmarks (including spmv)
+    10 benchmarks (including lgdr)

 Testing